awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [AEXML ★650](tadija/AEXML) - xml wrapper.
 * [AlamofireXmlToObjects ★58](evermeer/AlamofireXmlToObjects) - An Alamofire extension for fetching an XML feed and parsing it into objects.
+* [SwiftyXML ★16](chenyunguiMilook/SwiftyXML) - The most swifty way to deal with XML data
 * [SWXMLHash ★772](drmohundro/SWXMLHash) - Simple XML parsing.
 * [XMLParser ★74 ⏳1Y](Mozharovsky/XMLParser) - A lightweight XMLParser for assembling and parsing XML values written for iOS 8+.